-Baza Seeds Holland has been active in the garden seed market for over 70 years.
+Baza Seeds Holland has been active in the garden seed market for more than 70 years.

-Jacob and Neeltje Bakker had 9 children who were all more or less active in the family business, but the youngest son Cor made his life’s work to make Baza a real company.
-Over the years, the demand for more variety in the seed supply grew and the attention from seed cultivation increasingly shifted to the trade in a wide collection of flower, vegetable and herb seeds.
+Jacob and Neeltje Bakker had 9 children, all of whom were more or less active in the family business, but the youngest son Cor made his life’s work to make Baza a real company.
+Over the years, the demand for more variety in the seed supply grew and attention from seed cultivation shifted more and more to the trade in a wide collection of flower, vegetable and herb seeds.

-Because of this larger range, Baza became increasingly known to the hobby gardener.
+Because of this larger range, Baza became increasingly known among hobby gardeners.
 Especially in Dutch supermarkets and DIY stores.
 The handy and beautifully designed store presentations proved to be a big impulse sale to many retailers every year.

-The retailers increasingly appealed to the creativity that appeared to exist in the company.
-Healthy eating, the demand for BIO seeds and “growing yourself” became an increasingly important theme in the market; all kinds of interesting questions were asked to help us think about green savings campaigns and loyalty programs.
-In recent years we have created a number of very nice campaigns together with various retailers, often in private label design.
-In this process, our team has also been strengthened in recent years with a number of very good designers and product developers.
+Retailers also increasingly appealed to the creativity that appeared to exist at Baza.
+Healthy food, the demand for BIO seeds and “grow your own” became an increasingly important theme in the market; all kinds of interesting questions were asked to help us think about green retail campaigns and loyalty programs.
+In recent years, we have worked with various retailers to create surprising campaigns, often in private label design.
+In recent years, our team has also been strengthened in this process with designers and product developers.

-Still as a 100% family business, the company is now active in many European countries, and to a modest extent also beyond.
-During our search for special seeds and unique cultivation methods, we came across a small factory in India with which we now have an intensive collaboration.
-We have started a unique sustainability project in the border area with Bangladesh and West Bengal.
-Used tea bags, which were previously incinerated after processing the harvest, are now collected for Baza and reused.
-Collectors, or “ragpickers”, receive a fair reward for collecting these materials.
-Then the collected materials are recycled into a new kind of grow bags; we call them “Baza Ragpots”.
+Baza is now active in most European countries, and even beyond.
+During our search for special seeds and unique cultivation methods, we came across a small factory in India with which we have started a joint venture.
+We founded a unique sustainability project in the border area with Bangladesh and West Bengal.
+Used big bags from tea plantations, which were previously incinerated after processing the harvest, are now collected for Baza and reused.
+Collectors, or “ragpickers”, receive a decent reward for collecting these bags.
+Then the collected materials are recycled into a new kind of grow pots; we call them “Baza Ragpots”.
 On this link you can see a documentary how the recycling process works.